Consensus Based Sampling: Introduction

 The development of the EKI into the EKS suggests a parallel development of CBO into a sampling methodology.
 In this paper we pursue this idea and develop Consensus Based Sampling (CBS).
 A key property of the EKS is that it is affine invariant \cite{goodman2010ensemble} as shown in the paper \cite{garbuno2020affine} where the Affine Invariant Interacting Langevin Dynamics (ALDI) algorithm is introduced; relatedly, in the mean field limit, the rate of convergence to the posterior is the same for all Gaussian posterior distributions \cite{garbuno2020interacting}.
 We will show identical properties for the CBS algorithm.
-Our focus is on unimodal distributions and obtaining Gaussian approximations to them; we note, however, that there are recent forays into the use of ensemble Kalman methods for the sampling of multimodal distributions \cite{reich2021fokker,birthdeath}.
+Our focus is on unimodal distributions and obtaining Gaussian approximations to the target distribution.
+We note, however, that there are recent forays into the use of ensemble Kalman methods for the sampling of multimodal distributions \cite{reich2021fokker,birthdeath}.
+Furthermore there is also recent work extending ensemble Kalman methods to inverse problems beyond the setting of additive Gaussian noise; more complex loss functions, such as cross-entropy and those arising in logistic regression \cite{Kovachki_2019,pidstrigach2021affine} are considered.
+And finally, recent work shows that ensemble methods automatically smooth noisy likelihood functions, essentially denoising rough energy landscapes~\cite{duncan2021ensemble}.
+Similar developments for the CBS methodology proposed here would also be of interest.
 Like the ensemble Kalman sampler, the CBS approach is only exact for Gaussian problems and in the mean field limit.
 However recently developed methods based on multiscale stochastic dynamics provide a refineable methodology for sampling from non-Gaussian distributions ~\cite{pavliotis21derivative}; methods such as CBS or EKS may be used to precondition these multiscale stochastic dynamics algorithms, making them more efficient.
 Alternatively, the CBS method may be used in the calibration step employed within the calibrate-emulate-sample methodology introduced in \cite{cleary2020calibrate}.
 Thus, the methods developed in this paper potentially form an important component in an efficient and rigorously justifiable approach to solving Bayesian inverse problems.